Are you addicted to shopping?

 Marketing executives take advantage of food and sex constantly.
 Heck, even adverts for hamburgers show sexy people eating them.

 Of course, even though we desire lovely food and sex some of us are put off by those things.
-Many people are offended by the often offensive over-sexualisation of adverts.
+Many people are offended by the often offensive over-sexualisation of adverts (the fact that a burger commercial has to objectify women is insulting).
 And while we crave yummy food we all know the consequences.

-The ubiquitous nature of sex and food in stores can make you both love shopping and hate shopping.
+The ubiquitous nature of sex and food in stores can make you both love shopping and hate shopping, and is another reason why people get addicted to shopping.

 4. Forced socialism might make you love shopping or hate it

-Right now there’s a heated debate taking place in the science community about whether or not prosocial behaviour is the cause of natural selection.
+Right now there’s a heated debate taking place in the science community about whether or not prosocial behaviour is the cause of natural selection, the argument being that the more we help people the more we get helped in return, and both are favorable to survival.

-Most human being have ingrained pro-social habits, but the naysayers argue that prosocial behavior is maladaptive since it favours a wider gene pool over any one individual’s specific genes.
+Most human being have ingrained pro-social habits (we are kind to others), but the naysayers argue that prosocial behavior is maladaptive since it favours a wider gene pool over any one individual’s specific genes.

 Of course this can be a two way street.
 Because, on the one hand, you will feel great visiting stores that your friends love.
 But you hate it when you have to go to stores that normally “you wouldn’t be seen dead in”.